Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 ## Financing
 <!--  Identify at least one financing scheme being used in this project or plan.
 About 100 words is probably a good length for this. -->

 **Qualified Opportunity Zone**.
 The objective of a Qualified Opportunity Zone is to allow for more investment in a distressed community through tax incentives.
+This is a federal program run by the Internal Revenue Service (IRS) to improve development of impoverished communities.
+In the case of Schuylkill Yards, because the project site was originally a series of abandoned buildings and parking lots, it is classified as a Qualified Opportunity Zone.
+The project specifically pertains to any investment in companies that are housed within the zone.

-In Schuylkill Yards case, people who invest in tenants have the opportunity to defer taxes on any capital gains from the project until 2026.
-Also, if the person holds their investment for 10 years then no taxes are applied once sold.
+The zone allows for investors to decrease the amount of capital gains tax by 10% if they hold the investment for more than 5 years, and if the person holds their investment for 10 years then no capital gains taxes are applied once sold.

 **Keystone Opportunity Zone**.
 The Keystone Opportunity Zone is similar to the Qualified Opportunity Zone, but it is specific to Pennsylvania State and Philadelphia taxes.
 Tenets have the opportunity to get Philadelphia tax abatements on business income & receipts, net profits, real estate, use and occupancy, and sales tax.
 They can also receive Pennsylvania abatements on corporate net income, personal income, bank and trust company share, sales and use, and mutual thrift institution taxes.

 ## Outcomes
 <!-- Identify 3-5 (anticipated) outcomes.
 What will/has the project achieved?
 Thes should not be the same or repeated from elsewhere.
 Use this space to emphasize something different.
 About 50 words per is minimum, but these can be as long as you want/need. -->

-**Outcome 1**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no, per leg ere argument um re.
-Romanesque acclimates investiture.

-**Outcome 2**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no, per leg ere argument um re.
-Romanesque acclimates investiture.

-**Outcome 3**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no, per leg ere argument um re.
-Romanesque acclimates investiture.
+**An Enclosed Community**.
+Many other life science based initiatives run into the problem of self isolation.
+This is usually a result of life science companies holding onto the notion that innovation can only occur at a lab bench.
+Due to the already isolated nature of the project site, we can expect similar problems to occur.
+It is likely that over time community engagement will decrease, and we may end up with an apocalyptic version of the 15 minute city.

+**An Established Industry**.
+Philadelphia has slowly been positioning itself to become the country’s center for medical research.
+The Hospital at the University of Pennsylvania’s advancements in proton therapy and immunology has made it a destination hospital.
+This success has spilled over to the rest of West Philadelphia.
+Over the next few years Schuylkill Yards will provide the capacity for biotech startups to move to the region and change the industrial landscape of the city.

+**A Second Central Business District**.
+It is quite rare for a city to have more than one central business district (CBD).
+Outside of New York City (which had four CBDs), most cities have a single downtown area with most of its commercial space.
+The creation of Schuylkill Yards could create a secondary competing district for Philadelphia.
+Although Schuylkill yards is close to Center City from a euclidean standpoint, the existence of the Schuylkill River is a major geographic barrier that separates West Philadelphia from Center City at an economic, political, and cultural scale.
+As a result, Schuylkill Yards will become an integral part of a new CBD for Philadelphia.

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->